The Fourth Alabama Painting by Don Troiani

 Note: A detachment of the New Creek Riflemen (25), under the command of Captain E M Armstrong, arrived at Burlington, Hampshire County, Virginia, on 21 May, 1861, and was disbanded between 21 and 31 May, 1861.

-General Orders No.25, Headquarters, Virginia Forces, Richmond, Henrico County, Virginia, 8 June, 1861: The 7th Virginia Cavalry was assigned to the Confederate States by General Orders No.25, Headquarters, Virginia Forces, Richmond, Henrico County, Virginia, on 8 June, 1861, and was accepted in Confederate service on 1 July, 1861.
+General Orders No.25, Headquarters, Virginia Forces, Richmond, Henrico County, Virginia, 8 June, 1861: The volunteer forces which were mustered in the service of Virginia were assigned to the authorities of the Confederate States by General Orders No.25, Headquarters, Virginia Forces, Richmond, Henrico County, Virginia, on 8 June, 1861.

-Note: The Massanutten Rangers was stationed at Camp Henry, C George's, northwest of Culpeper Courthouse, Culpeper County, Virginia, on 11 June, 1861.
+Note: The Massanutten Rangers was stationed at Camp Henry, C George's, northwest of Culpeper Courthouse, Culpeper County, Virginia, on 11 June, 1861, and the 7th Virginia Cavalry was accepted in Confederate service for one year on 1 July, 1861.

 Covered/ Leesburg Bridge, on the Potomac River, opposite Point of Rocks, Frederick County, Maryland, to Harpers Ferry, Jefferson County, Virginia, Companies A & B (2nd), 9-10 June, 1861: The Fauquier Mountain Rangers and the Letcher Brock's Gap Rifles were ordered to Harpers Ferry, Jefferson County, Virginia, in the evening on 9 June, 1861, and arrived at 9 AM on 10 June, 1861.